 Cargotec’s strategic climate initiative, Mission Climate, guides us in achieving our science-based target and future-proofing our business through, for example, electrification.
 Mission Climate has three priority areas: 1) decarbonising the supply chain, 2) decarbonising our own operations and 3) boosting our sustainable offering.

-26% of our value chain emissions were generated in our supply chain in 2022.
+26 percent of our value chain emissions were generated in our supply chain in 2022.
 To tackle these emissions, we must find better alternatives to the components we buy and work closely with our suppliers.
 We have, for example, partnered with the steel manufacturer SSAB to introduce fossil-free steel to the cargo and load handling industry in Cargotec’s equipment.
 In 2022, Hiab introduced the world’s first load handling equipment made with SSAB’s fossil-free steel.
+We are also exploring other alternatives to traditional steel, the biggest contributor to our supply chain emissions.
+In Hiab’s case, for example, just increasing the amount of recycled steel could reduce supply chain emissions from steel by 50 percent.
+For more information, read this article about steel and how to "fix" it.

 As 73% of our footprint comes from the use-phase of our products, it is crucial that we develop low and zero-emission products and services that our customers are willing to buy.
 Our eco portfolio is our most important tool in this work.